ZJHuabc/gnss-in-cryosphere/_pages/home.md

 ---

 # Investigating frozen ground dynamics by using GNSS interferometric reflectometry
 Permafrost refers to the ground whose temperature remains at or below 0 °C for at least two consecutive years.
 On top of permafrost is the active layer undergoing seasonal freezing/thawing.
-Permafrost is underlain nearly 24% of the land area in Northern Hemisphere (Zhang et al., 2003).
-The changes in the active layer and permafrost significantly affect the hydrological, geomorphological, and ecological processes. **The ground surface in the permafrost regions is subject to uplift/subsidence seasonally, due to the active layer freezing/thawing.
+The changes in the active layer and permafrost affect the hydrological, geomorphological, and ecological processes. **Due to active layer freezing/thawing, the ground surface in a permafrost area is subject to uplift/subsidence.
 Surface elevation changes are closely linked to the thermal and hydrological changes in the frozen ground.**

-GNSS interferometric reflectometry (GNSS-IR) is a technique exploiting the interference pattern between the direct and reflected signals to measure environmental variables, such as snow depth, water level changes, and surface soil moisture content (Larson, 2019). **GNSS-IR can be used to measure ground surface elevation changes in the permafrost areas to study frozen ground dynamics (Liu and Larson, 2018).**
+GNSS interferometric reflectometry (GNSS-IR) is a technique utilizing the interference pattern between the direct and reflected signals to measure environmental variables. **GNSS-IR can be used to measure ground surface elevation changes in permafrost areas.** It can also measure snow depth and surface soil moisture content in the layer of 0-5 cm depth.

 <br/>
 <div markdown="0" id="gnssir-schematic" class="col-sm-12">